Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI

-\paragraph{EASC Articles Summaries} We used the Essex Arabic Summaries Corpus, a dataset featuring 153 Arabic articles sourced from Wikipedia, Alrai Newspaper, and Alwatan Newspaper.
-Each article is accompanied by 5 human-written summaries from which we sampled one.
-The corpus has a diverse range of topics, including art, education, politics, health, science, and finance.
-To generate machine-produced counterparts, we utilized \gptfouro using the prompt below.
-The prompt emphasizes that the generated summary should be highly informative, reserving all key ideas while remaining concise and to the point. \begin{quote}
+We used the Essex Arabic Summaries Corpus, a dataset featuring 153 Arabic articles sourced from Wikipedia, Alrai Newspaper, and Alwatan Newspaper.
+Each article is accompanied by five human-written summaries, from which we sampled one per article.
+The corpus spans a diverse range of topics, including art, education, politics, health, science, and finance.
+To generate machine-produced counterparts, we used \gptfouro with the prompt below.
+The prompt emphasizes that the generated summary should be highly informative, preserving all key ideas while remaining concise, coherent, and to the point, without introducing unnecessary details or redundancy.